 The Cookie Edition

-In my quest for a healthy cookie I’ve sadly come to the stark realization that there really is no such thing as a healthy cookie.
-At least not in the sense that there’s a cookie out there that can claim to be good for you.
-But the good news is that there are some cookies out there that are healthier and better for you (or at least much less bad) than most of the over processed options that we’ve grown up with.
-I’ve actually had a lot of fun seeking some of them out in the past few weeks and testing them out on the Babes and Hubs (ok, and me too).
-We’ve been looking for high marks on deliciousness of course and also the significant reduction (or elimination, preferably) of any additives.
+In my quest for a healthy cookie, I’ve sadly come to the disappointing realization that there probably really is no such thing as a “healthy cookie”.
+At least, not in the sense that there’s a cookie out there that can claim to be good for you.
+The words healthy cookie are definitely an oxymoron if there ever was one to be heard.
+But the good news is that there are some cookies that are healthier and better for you (or rather, less bad) than many of their over-processed counterparts.
+I’ve actually had a lot of fun seeking some of them out in the past few weeks and testing them on the Babies and Husband (ok, and on me too).
+We’ve been looking for high marks on deliciousness, of course, and also on the significant reduction (or elimination, preferably) of any additives.
 Here’s some of what we’ve found:

-But if I was in the mood for only soft and chewy cookies, well, I found those too at a Lowes Foods grocery store.
-Immaculate’s non-GMO certified cookie is also ingredient lite and also delicious.
-While we only tried the chocolate chip, this brand has a long line of nautural, organic product offerings.
+But if I was in the mood for only soft and chewy cookies, well, I found these too at a Lowes Foods grocery store.
+Immaculate’s non-GMO certified cookie is also ingredient-lite and also delicious.
+While we only tried the chocolate chip, this brand has a long line of natural, organic product offerings.
 This one cookie was delicious enough that I am eager to try out more of the others soon.

-Some of The Babes’ favorite after school snacks are animal crackers and graham crackers and they gave thumbs up on the brands that we tried for each.
+Some of The Babies’ favorite after-school snacks are animal crackers and graham crackers and they gave thumbs-up on the brands that we tried for each.
 They liked both the honey and the chocolate varieties of My Super Cookies (we found at Target) which are certified USDA organic and non-GMO and include “super” ingredients acerola, baobab, and chia seeds.
-The certified USDA organic animal crackers from Kroger’s amazing Simple Truth Organic line quickly disappeared and seconds were requested.
+The certified USDA organic animal crackers from Kroger’s amazing Simple Truth Organic line quickly disappeared and pantry replenishments were immediately requested.

 I also whipped up homemade cookies with Monk Fruit In the Raw in place of sugar.
 I made the sugar cookies from the recipe on the back of the bakers bag and the oatmeal raisin cookies from a recipe on the brand website, omitting only the almonds.
 I love a good oatmeal raisin cookie and am a fan of this version and would use again.
 I had my teenage nieces and nephews over when I made both recipes.
 They tease and give me a hard time about all of our food now being free of this or that (mostly sugar) and they usually won’t eat whatever it is we are serving.
 But both of these cookies they ate.
 A lot.
 In fact, the sugar cookies were gone before I could even get one.
 So I’ll take that to mean that yes, I would use that recipe again, too!

 All of these cookies still have rich ingredients such as sugar, butter, and flour.
 They wouldn’t be cookies if they didn’t.
-And it’s why they taste good.
-And if you’re going to have a cookie, you may as well have it taste good!
+That’s what makes them tasty.
+And if you’re going to have a cookie, you may as well have a tasty one!
 So it’s fine with me that there’s still some fat and carbs and such in these foods.
 But what’s different and refreshing is how they are all made with clean, wholesome ingredients that are organic and non-GMO.
-It’s inspiring to be able to look at an ingredients list and find that the refreshingly few items there are all recognizable and pronounceable.
+It’s inspiring to view an ingredients list and find that the refreshingly few items there are are all recognizable and pronounce-able.
 Although we are drastically trying to overhaul our entire way of eating, I still believe in allowing my kids (and ourselves) the occasional sweet treat.
 And when we do, these are all good cookie choices that I feel much better about serving.

-*I received a sample bag of Monk Fruit In The Raw to test as part of the Moms Meet Ambassador Program but with no agreement, requirement, expectation or compensation to publicly review.
+*As part of the Moms Meet Ambassador Program, I received a sample bag of Monk Fruit In The Raw to personally test in my home with no agreement, requirement, expectation or compensation to publicly share and review.
 All other products were personal purchases made in my personal search to find healthier food options for my family and I. All opinions are my own (and my kids’).